evshvarov/csvgen/README.md

  [![Quality Gate Status](https://community.objectscriptquality.com/api/project_badges/measure?project=intersystems_iris_community%2Fcsvgen&metric=alert_status)](https://community.objectscriptquality.com/dashboard?id=intersystems_iris_community%2Fcsvgen)
  <img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/evshvarov/csvgen">

-This is a simple to to import data from an arbitrary CSV to InterSystems IRIS.
+This is a simple module that allows to import data from an arbitrary CSV to InterSystems IRIS.
-It can import from file or from public URL if you are on IRIS 2021.2 and newer it uses LOAD DATA function to import data
+It can import from file or from public URL, creates the class and imports data if you are on IRIS 2021.2 and newer it uses LOAD DATA function to import data

+Also it can export data from an arbitrary SQL to CSV.

 ## Installation with ZPM
 ```